Kyle McCann

-Kyle Joseph McCann (born December 2, 1997) is an American professional baseball catcher and first baseman for the Piratas de Campeche of the Mexican League.
+Kyle Joseph McCann (born December 2, 1997) is an American professional baseball catcher and first baseman who is a free agent.
 He has previously played in Major League Baseball (MLB) for the Oakland Athletics.
 He was drafted in the fourth round of the 2019 MLB draft by Oakland after three seasons at Georgia Tech.
 Following his junior season, Baseball America named him a second team All-American as a designated hitter.
 He was also named all-ACC first team catcher.

 Amateur career

 McCann attended Lambert High School in Suwanee, Georgia, and Georgia Institute of Technology.
 He played college baseball for the Georgia Tech Yellow Jackets from 2017 through 2019.
 During his first two seasons at Georgia Tech, he played first base as Joey Bart was already established at catcher.
 Following his sophomore season, he was named to the all-ACC third team.
 Following the 2018 season, he played collegiate summer baseball for the Chatham Anglers in the Cape Cod Baseball League.
 For the 2019 season, he moved to catcher was subsequently named to the all-ACC first team and a second-team All-American by Baseball America.
 He was also one of three finalists for the Buster Posey Award, which honors best catcher in NCAA Division I.